Contents:

 Produced by: Philadelphia Mint

-The 1936 1936 Wheat Penny no mint mark is one of the most common issues of the series.
-Although it was extensively produced by the Philadelphia Mint, it can still fetch impressive prices in near-perfect condition, particularly with a vibrant red (RD) designation.
+The 1936 Wheat Penny no mint mark is one of the most common issues in the line, and even though it was extensively produced by the Philadelphia Mint, the coin can still be sold for astonishing prices, especially when associated with a red-color (RD) designation.
 Lower-grade examples are widely available, which is why these represent a reasonable option for numismatists-to-be.

 1936-D 1C